wsq94317/SoftwareTechnologyGroup47/README.md

 #### Submission Requirements
 This assignment must be submitted online via L@G under the assessment page.
 Only 1 submission per group is needed.
 Your submission should include:
 - All *.py files containing the data analysis program
-- User Manual.docx - (No provided template) briefly explains how to use your software and shows its features.
+- User Manual.docx - (No provided template) briefly explains how to use your software and shows its features, illustrating them by using informative screenshots of your software.
 - Software Testing Report.docx - containing a brief testing plan and unit tests & coverage test results.
 You should use the provided template.
 - Executive Summary.docx - An executive summary covering a 12-month.
 You should use the provided template.
 - Project Plan.docx - An updated project plan document (with Gantt chart embedded)